wmhall/tidyr_lesson/tidyr_lesson.md

     ## 11       China  2000      cases     213766
     ## 12       China  2000 population 1280428583

-Conceptually, we want to create two new columns in our dataframe that represent the variables `cases` and `population`, and we want to fill those variables with the appropriate values from the `count` variable.
+Conceptually, we want to create two new columns in our data frame that represent the variables `cases` and `population`, and we want to fill those variables with the appropriate values from the `count` variable.

 ``` r
 #key = column that contains the variable names that we want to create